 - "My friends are going to abandon me" > You act in ways that are clingy, desperate, and controlling in an attempt to keep them from ditching you, e.g., texting them all the time asking for reassurance > Before long they're turned off by your needy behavior and start to distance themselves from you (If you'd been more relaxed and confident about the relationship from the get go, you wouldn't have done all those things)

 - "My friends are going to realize I'm a loser and get sick of me" > Since you assume your impending rejection is a foregone conclusion, you start to pull away from them > Your friends slowly realize you're not around as much, figure you're busy or don't like them, and gradually stop inviting you out (If you'd never withdrawn, they wouldn't have had any reason to phase you out)

 - "My friends won't accept me once they get to know the real me" > You "test" them by acting like a heightened, abrasive version of your real self > They aren't keen on the way you're acting - they didn't actually disapprove of the real you, just the exaggerated version you presented, but close enough

 You can also be influenced by someone else's self-fulfilling prophecy.
-For example, say you're with some co-workers and are happily hanging back and listening to everyone else talk.
+For example, say you're with some co-workers and are happily hanging back and listening to everyone talk.
 One of your colleagues figures you must be in a bad mood since you're not saying much.
 They start pointing out how quiet you're being, asking what's wrong, and pestering you to speak up.
 You naturally feel misunderstood and get irritated.
-Suddenly you're in a bad mood just like they thought you were, though you'd have never been like that if it wasn't for their initial misconception about you.
+Suddenly you're in a testy mood just like they thought you were, though you'd have never been like that if it wasn't for their initial misread.